rpires71/milestone2/README.md

 Throughout development, **TDD methodology** was followed and **RITE principles (Readable, Isolated, Thorough, Explicit)** were applied within this testing strategy.
 Full application functionality was ensured through **comprehensive manual testing**, and in automated testing, functions requiring external APIs were excluded (Google Developers, 2024).

-For future enhancements, a **maintainable test suite** was established, **regressions were prevented during development**, and code quality confidence was achieved through the use of this testing approach (Jest, 2024; Mozilla Developer Network, 2024; Kent Beck, 2003).
+For future enhancements, a **maintainable test suite** was established, **regressions were prevented during development**, and code quality confidence was achieved through the use of this testing approach (Jest, 2024; Mozilla Developer Network, 2024).

 ---